antiloop222/connectiq-hict/README.md

 The watch displays a timer for the 30-second exercises followed by 10-second rest period.
 Duration of exercise and rest periods is configurable through Garmin Connect Mobile.

-The activity is recorded as a training activity in your profile.
-Each exercise corresponds to a lap.

 The application supports heart-rate monitor and temperature sensor.

+If you achieve at least 6 exercises, the activity is recorded as a training activity in your Garmin profile.

+The activity in your Garmin profile will include basic information such as date, time, total activity time.

+ * Rest periods corresponds to pauses in the activity.
+ * Each exercise corresponds to a lap.
+ * Calories will be automatically calculated if a heart-rate monitor is used.
+ * Heart-rate graph if a heart-rate monitor is used.
+ * Temperature graph if a temperature sensor is used.

 Supported languages: English, French.